 Leverage the power of data analysis, machine learning, and artificial intelligence with a specialized master’s degree in one of today’s most in-demand fields.
-Taught by experienced professionals, this program prepares you to apply advanced analytical approaches to solve real-world problems in almost any industry.
+Taught by experienced professionals, this STEM-designated program prepares you to apply advanced analytical approaches to solve real-world problems in almost any industry.
 The M.S. degree can also be completed as a dual degree with Woods College’s M.S. in Applied Economics.

 Our faculty have considerable industry experience directly related to the course they teach so that you can practice what you learn and understand how your skills apply in the given context.